 The sectors in which we operate are relatively mature and competitive.
 Prices for the products manufactured by us are primarily driven by raw material costs.
 Competition in the market is based on price, as well as on innovation, sustainability, design, quality and service.
 Increases in productivity, combined with potential surplus capacity from recent or planned new investment in the industry, could result in pricing pressures in the future.
-Our principal competitors include Ball Corporation, Crown Holdings and CANPACK, and some of our competitors may have greater financial, technical or marketing resources, or may have excess capacity.
+Our principal competitors include Ball Corporation, Crown Holdings and CANPACK, and some of our competitors may have greater financial, technical or marketing resources, or may have more desirably located, newly installed or excess capacity.
+See "-An increase in metal beverage can manufacturing capacity, including that of our competitors, without a corresponding increase in demand for metal beverage can packaging could cause prices to decline or result in the curtailment or closure of certain of our operations, which could have a material adverse effect on our business" for a further discussion on impact of excess capacity in our market.
 To the extent that any one or more of our competitors become more successful with respect to any key competitive factor, our ability to attract and retain customers could be materially adversely affected.
 Moreover, changes in the global economic environment could result in reductions in demand for our products in certain instances, which could increase competitive pressures.
 The occurrence of any of the aforementioned events, among others, could have a material adverse effect on our business, results of operations, financial condition, cash flows or prospects.
-See "Changes to the political, credit, financial and/or economic environment in which we operate could have a material adverse effect on our business, such as affecting consumer demand for beverage products, which could impact our customers and as a result, reduce the demand for our products" for a further discussion on the impact of the global economic environment on our business.
+See "- Risks Relating to Economic, Market and Political Matters-Changes to the economic, political, credit, and/or financial environment in which we operate could have a material adverse effect on our business, such as affecting consumer demand for beverage products, which could impact our customers and as a result, reduce the demand for our products" for a further discussion on the impact of the global economic environment on our business.

 In addition, we are subject to substantial competition from producers of packaging made from plastic, glass, carton and composites, for example, PET bottles for carbonated soft drinks.
-Changes in consumer preferences in terms of packaging materials, style and product presentation can significantly influence sales, and there can be no assurance that our products will successfully compete against alternative products.
+Changes in consumer preferences in terms of packaging materials, style and product presentation or a decrease in the costs of alternative packaging products can significantly influence sales, and there can be no assurance that our products will successfully compete against alternative packaging products.
 An increase in consumer demand for alternative packaging could have a material adverse effect on our business, results of operations, financial condition, cash flows or prospects.

 Certain of our customers meet some of their metal beverage packaging requirements through self-manufacturing, which reduces their external purchases of packaging.
-For example, AB InBev manufactures metal beverage packaging through its associate, Metal Container Corporation in the United States, as well as directly in Brazil.
+For example, AB InBev manufactures metal beverage packaging through its affiliate, Metal Container Corporation in the United States, as well as directly in Brazil.
 The potential of further vertical integration of our customers could introduce new production capacity in the market, which may create an imbalance between metal beverage packaging supply and demand and could have a material adverse effect on our future performance.